AccelByte/extend-event-handler-java/README.md

 │   │   │           │   ├── ExceptionServerInterceptor.java
 │   │   │           │   └── GrpcServerCallMeterFilter.java
 │   │   │           └── service
 │   │   │               ├── LoginHandler.java   # Where we put custom logic that will get called when the event
-│   │   │               ...
-│   │   │               ├── LoginHandler.java   # Where we put custom logic that will get called when the event
                                                 # we interested got invoked
                         ...
 ...
 ```

 The `AGS` event specification can be obtained [here](https://github.com/AccelByte/accelbyte-api-proto/tree/main/asyncapi/accelbyte).
 In this case,
 we are only interested on `user logged in event`.
 Therefore, we only put the event specification for IAM in this sample app.

 ## Prerequisites